PhileasFogg3/Fabric-Discord-Bridge/README.md

 # This file controls how your Minecraft server connects
 # to Discord and how messages are formatted.
 #
-# Any changes require a SERVER RESTART unless you
+# Most changes can be applied with the reload command
-# implement a reload command.
+# however for production servers a restart is recommended.
 # =====================================================